aaq225/qamhia-calendar/README.md

 1. Clone the repo
 3. Cd into the repo
 4. run: npm install
+5. run: node app.js
-5. proceed to browser and enter: localhost:3000/calendar
+6. proceed to browser and enter: localhost:3000/calendar
-6. Enjoy
+7. Enjoy